Safety Data Sheet 250-1201

 Eye Contact: Immediately flush eyes with plenty of water, occasionally lifting the upper and lower eyelids.
 Check for and remove any contact lenses.
 Continue to rinse for at least 10 minutes.
 Get medical attention if irritation occurs.

-Inhalation: Remove victim to fresh air and keep at rest in a position comfortable for breathing.
-If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
+Inhalation: Remove the victim to fresh air and keep at rest.
+If breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
 It may be dangerous to the person providing aid to give mouth-to-mouth resuscitation.
-Get medical attention if adverse health effects persist or are severe.
+Get medical attention if adverse health effects persist.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
-Loosen tight clothing such as a collar, tie, belt or waistband.
+Loosen tight clothing.

 Skin Contact: Flush contaminated skin with plenty of water.
 Remove contaminated clothing and shoes.
 Get medical attention if symptoms occur.
 Wash clothing before reuse.
 Clean shoes thoroughly before reuse.

 Ingestion: Wash out mouth with water.
-Remove dentures if any.
-Remove victim to fresh air and keep at rest in a position comfortable for breathing.
-If material has been swallowed and the exposed person is conscious, give small quantities of water to drink.
-Stop if the exposed person feels sick as vomiting may be dangerous.
+Remove dentures, if any.
+Remove the victim to fresh air and keep them at rest.
+If the material has been swallowed and the exposed person is conscious, drink small quantities of water.
+Stop if the exposed person feels sick, as vomiting may be dangerous.
 Do not induce vomiting unless directed to do so by medical personnel.
 If vomiting occurs, the head should be kept low so that vomit does not enter the lungs.
-Get medical attention.
 If necessary, call a poison center or physician.
 Never give anything by mouth to an unconscious person.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
-Loosen tight clothing such as a collar, tie, belt or waistband.
+Loosen tight clothing.

 Most important symptoms/effects, acute and delayed.